Vulva cancerCancer - vulva; Cancer - perineum; Cancer - vulvar; Genital warts - vulvar cancer; HPV - vulvar cancer

 Vulvar cancer is cancer that starts in the vulva.
 Vulvar cancer most often affects the labia, the folds of skin outside the vagina.
-In some cases, vulvar cancer may start on the clitoris or in glands on the sides of the vagina opening.
+In some cases, vulvar cancer starts on the clitoris or in glands on the sides of the vagina opening.

 Most vulvar cancers begin in skin cells called squamous cells.
 Other types of cancers found on the vulva are:

 - Basal cell carcinoma

 Vulvar cancer is rare.
 Risk factors include:

 Cancer is the uncontrolled growth of abnormal cells in the body.
 Cancerous cells are also called malignant cells.